kevaundray/CryptoResources/answers-to-test-questions/answers-deep-dive-utxos.md

 **Alice uses her 1BTC and sends 0.5BTC to Kate, 0.2BTC to Nicole and sends 0.3BTC back to herself as change.**

 Scenario 2: Alice sends it to each of them in seperate transactions.
 **Alice uses her 1BTC and sends 0.5BTC to Kate.
 She receives 0.5BTC as change.
 Alice uses her 0.5BTC and sends 0.2 BTC to Nicole.
 She receives 0.3BTC back as change.**

+**2\) **True or False: Only UTXOs can be used as inputs to transactions

+True.
+A UTXO is an unspent transaction output.
+If you attempt to spend a transaction output that you have already spent, then the elected person we mentioned in the _'overview of bitcoin' _ will reject the transaction.